nickfloyd/NewRelicDotNetAgentAPIDemo/README.md

 Requirements
 ----------------

-*  Visual Studio 2012
+*  Visual Studio 2015
 *  .net 4.5
 *  ASP .net MVC 5
 *  Nuget 2.7

-Note: If you are using Visual Studio 2010 you can do the following after cloning:
+Note: If you are using Visual Studio 2010 or 2013 you can do the following after cloning:
 git checkout v2010

+or

+git checkout v2013

 Setup
 ----------------